The health, safety, and well-being of all members of the Meredith community is always our top priority.

 I’m having trouble completing my internship -- what should I do?

 Email your faculty internship supervisor for guidance on the best way to move forward.
 Faculty have been advised to take extenuating circumstances to their deans for consideration on a case-to-case basis.

-Will Campus Police still be on duty?
+Is Campus Police still on duty?

 Campus Police will continue to provide 24/7 assistance to campus community members.

 What should I do about my mail and packages?